 Just as significantly, access to an online product catalog or platform gives potential customers an idea of pricing, which streamlines their decision-making process.

-Clearly, an investment in an eCommerce strategy can pay dividends.
+Clearly, an investment in an eCommerce strategy for manufacturers can pay dividends.
 Let’s break down how.

 What’s the first thing most people do when they need to find an answer to something?
 They Google it.
 In 2020, over 2 trillion Google searches are done per day.
 It’s safe to assume your customers - and potential customers - are using Google to problem-solve.